Fraud-Buster/FraudBuster-frontend/README.md

-Here’s the README content formatted in Markdown:

 # FraudBuster Frontend

-This is the frontend repository for **FraudBuster**, a platform designed to detect and prevent fraudulent activities.
-The project currently supports fraud reporting for **Nepal**, with plans to expand functionality and add advanced features.
+This is the frontend repository for FraudBuster, a platform designed to detect and prevent fraudulent activities.
+The project currently supports fraud reporting for Nepal, with plans to expand functionality and add advanced features.

 ---

 ## Project Overview

 FraudBuster is designed to provide users with an intuitive interface for reporting and analyzing fraudulent activities.
-Built using **React** and styled with **TailwindCSS**, the platform integrates with a backend API to handle fraud-related data and logic.
+Built using React and styled with TailwindCSS, the platform integrates with a backend API to handle fraud-related data and logic.

 ---